AI Automation/Construction & Trades

 How We Build a Predictive Cost Estimation Model From Your Project Data

-A data processing pipeline, often built with Python and pandas, would clean, normalize, and unify this raw data.
-This would involve feature engineering to create a structured dataset in a Supabase Postgres database, which can capture dozens of relevant features per project for effective model training.
-We've built similar document processing pipelines using Claude API for financial documents, and the same pattern applies to structuring construction project data.
+A data processing pipeline, typically built with Python and `pandas`, would clean, normalize, and unify this raw data.
+This pipeline would perform feature engineering to create a structured dataset in a `Supabase Postgres` database, designed to capture dozens of relevant features per project for effective model training.

-Next, a gradient boosting model using XGBoost would be trained.
-This model would be designed to identify relationships between project features and cost variance, learning which factors like project type, location, specific subcontractors, or even season, correlate with historical cost deviations.
-The model training process would involve rigorous validation against a hold-out dataset to ensure generalizability.
+For broader cost prediction or bid analysis, a gradient boosting model using `XGBoost` would be trained on the structured historical data.
+This model would identify relationships between project features such as project type, location, specific subcontractors, or even season, and cost variance, learning from past deviations.
+The model training process would involve rigorous validation against a hold-out dataset to ensure its generalizability and reliability.

-For ongoing performance, the delivered system would include a monitoring dashboard, potentially hosted on Vercel, to track prediction accuracy against actual project outcomes.
-Structured logging with structlog, feeding into AWS CloudWatch, would be configured.
+The delivered system would integrate with your existing workflows, potentially pushing predictions directly into your Excel pricing engines or offering insights via a custom dashboard.
+For ongoing performance, the engagement would include setting up a monitoring dashboard, potentially hosted on Vercel, to track prediction accuracy against actual project outcomes.
+Structured logging with `structlog`, feeding into `AWS CloudWatch`, would be configured.
 Alerting mechanisms, such as Slack notifications, would be implemented to signal when the model's performance suggests a need for retraining on newer data, ensuring its accuracy evolves with market changes.

 Manual Spreadsheet EstimationSyntora's AI-Powered Estimation